 Now we are ready to describe one of the main ingredients of our method: the \emph{thresholding}.
 The idea of the thresholding is as follows: in the noisy grayscale image ${\{Y_{ij}\}}_{i,j=1}^N$, we pick some pixels that look as if their real colour was black.
-Then we colour all those pixels black, irrespectively of the exact value of grey that was observed on them.
-We take into account the intensity of grey observed at those pixels only once, in the beginning of our procedures.
+Then we colour all those pixels black, irrespectively of the exact value that was observed on them.
+We take into account the intensity observed at those pixels only once, in the beginning of our procedures.
 The idea is to think that some pixel "seems to have a black colour" when it is not very likely to obtain the observed grey value when adding a "reasonable" noise to a white pixel.

 We colour white all the pixels that weren't coloured black at the previous step.
 At the end of this procedure, we would have a transformed vector of 0's and 1's, call it $\{\overline{Y}_{i,j}\}_{i,j=1}^{N}$.
 We will be able to analyse this transformed picture by using certain results from the mathematical theory of percolation.
-This is the main goal of the present paper.
-But first we have to give more details about the thresholding procedure.

 Let us fix, for each $N$, a real number $\alpha_0(N) > 0$, $\alpha_0(N) \leq 1$, such that there exists $\theta (N) \in \mathbb{R}$ satisfying the following condition: